 Address: 44 Nguyễn Thái Bình, Phường Nguyễn Thái Bìn, District 1, Ho Chi Minh

 We’re finally taking the speedboat!
-Phu Quoc Express is a large boat that transports 600 people between Vung Tau and Con Dao daily.
-Enjoy a comfortable and smooth 4-hour ride each way with spacious leg room and the ability to recline your seat.
+Phu Quoc Express is a large boat that transports 600 people between Vung Tau and Con Dao’s Con Son Island daily.
+Enjoy a comfortable and smooth 4-hour ride each way with spacious legroom and the ability to recline your seat.
+It’s also a cheaper way to travel to Con Son Island.

-It’s recommended that you make your reservation in advance.
-Click here to find out how to make reservations.
-We reserved seats over 1 month prior to departure as we also traveled during a holiday time frame and seats WILL sell out.
+We reserved seats over 1 month prior to departure as we also traveled during a holiday time frame so seats WILL SELL OUT.

-If you’re coming from Can Tho, there is a new speedboat via Trung Trac line as of December 2019.
-The Can Tho route departs at 7:00am and returns at 1:30pm.
-It takes about 3.5 hours one-way.
+If you’re coming from Can Tho, there is a new speedboat via Trung Trac line.
+The Can Tho route departs at 7:00am and arrives at Con Son at 10:45am.
+To return to Con Dao, the boat departs Con Son at 12:00pm and arrives at 3:45pm.
+It takes about 3.5 hours one-way. **Note: The route has been temporarily stopped.
+Check out this site for more info.

-The combination way of bus and speedboat will save you money depending on which days you travel.
+In conclusion, the combination of taking a bus from HCMC to Vung Tau and speedboat will save you money depending on which days you travel.

 How to Get Around Con Dao